501 Residency Classification

 3. Earned a Tennessee high school equivalency diploma.

 G. The spouse of a student classified as in-state will also be classified as in-state.

-H. Regular full-time employees, their spouses and children shall be classified as in-state students for purposes of fees and tuition when enrolled in courses at any Tennessee Board of Regents (TBR) institution or Locally Governed Institution (LGI).
+H. Regular full-time employees at institutions governed by the Tennessee Board of Regents (TBR) or a Locally Governed Institution (LGI), along with their spouses and children shall be classified as in-state students for purposes of fees and tuition when enrolled in courses at any TBR institution or LGI.

-I. Graduate assistants shall be classified as in-state for purposes of fees and tuition at the institutions where they are pursuing graduate studies as graduate assistants.
+I. Graduate assistants at MTSU shall be classified as in-state for purposes of fees and tuition.

 III.
 Out-of-State Students who are Not Required to Pay Out-of-State Tuition